 To teach the basic structure of the horse anatomy.
 Provide instruction for corrective shoeing.
 Teach correct use of various tools.
 Prove proficiency in real-life applications.

 COURSES WE OFFER

 Students are taught how to bend and shape shoes and to operate gas forges.
-They will learn how to use instruments to balance horse feet.
-Videos are used for proper demonstration of mule and horseshoeing and include safety procedures.
+Videos are used for proper demonstration of mule and horseshoeing, and includes safety procedures.
 Instruction includes field trips to various stables and shoeing of privately owned horses.
-The course covers front shoe/back shoe, how much to cut off horse feet, proper angle, medial/lateral balance side to side, drive nails correctly, and how to make all four feet the same length.
+The course covers: front shoe/ back shoe, rocker toe, swedge blocks and natural balance shoes.

 Personal savings of at least $100 per horse each time you shoe.

 Horses need to be shod or trimmed every 7-8 weeks or 7-8 times a year.

 Farierry offers employment and entrepreneurial opportunities at working ranches, riding stables, farms, law enforcement agencies, and numerous other facilities where horses are essential.

 Curriculum which includes, learning hot shoeing horses, making and putting clip on shoes and natural balance shoes, and training for working with problem horses, plus many more advanced techniques and procedures involving all aspects of shoeing for qualification as a farrier.

 Students also go on field trips to various guest ranches to shoe horses.
 They are required to hand make the following shoes; front shoe, block toe shoe with side clips, bar shoe, toe clip and outside trailer calk, & natural balance shoes.